 Policy in my absence

 If the counsellor is severely ill or has a life or death event, we will inform you that we will be absent.
 We inform clients of my vacation or conference schedule at least a week in advance.
-If we are unable to give a week’s notice of events which will keep the counsellor out of the office, we will give 48 hours.
+If we are unable to give a week’s notice of events that will keep the counsellor out of the office, we will give 48 hours.

 Communication between sessions